2016 National League Wild Card Game

 The 2016 National League Wild Card Game was a play-in game during Major League Baseball's (MLB) 2016 postseason played between the National League's (NL) two wild card teams, the New York Mets and the San Francisco Giants.
 As both teams finished with identical 87–75 records, a tiebreaker was used to determine the host team.
 In accordance with MLB tiebreaking rules, the Mets earned the right to host the game by winning their season series against the Giants 4–3.

 The game was played on October 5, 2016 at Citi Field in Queens, New York, and the winner advanced to play the first-seeded Chicago Cubs in the NL Division Series.
 It was televised in the United States on ESPN.

 The Giants defeated the Mets, 3-0.

 Background

-This was New York's third playoff appearance as a Wild Card team, and their second consecutive postseason appearance after winning the National League pennant the previous season, while it was San Francisco's second appearance since 2014, when they went on to win the World Series.
-It was the second postseason meeting between the Mets and the Giants, after the 2000 National League Division Series.
+This was New York's third postseason appearance as a Wild Card team, following 1999 and 2000.
+This was their second consecutive postseason appearance after winning the National League pennant the previous season.
+Meanwhile, this was also San Francisco's third postseason appearance as a Wild Card team, following 2002 and 2014, the latter of which they went on to win the World Series.
+This was their fourth postseason appearance in seven years.

+This was the second postseason meeting between the Mets and the Giants, New York won the only previous meeting in the 2000 National League Division Series in four games.